th1460/shiny-carbon-web/README.md

 )
 ```

-Set the components with the `tags`:
+Set the components with the `htmltools::tag`:

 ```
 toggle <- htmltools::tag("bx-toggle",